• Skip to primary navigation

 1. Do the math.

 This is a biggie.
 Before you jump on the real estate sites and start looking at houses, take a detailed look at your finances.
-Use your bank statements to help you figure out how much you're spending each month (or just look at your budget if you have one) so that you can get a realistic picture of what kind of mortgage payment you can afford.
-Don't forget to factor in additional expenses that come along with home ownership like maintenance costs, HOA fees, homeowner's insurance, and utilities.
+Use your bank statements to help you figure out how much you’re spending each month (or just look at your budget if you have one) so that you can get a realistic picture of what kind of mortgage payment you can afford.
+Don’t forget to factor in additional expenses that come along with home ownership like maintenance costs, HOA fees, homeowner’s insurance, and utilities.
 Maybe even try living for a few months like you are paying those higher bills.
-(Take the extra money and put it in a savings account-- you'll build up your savings and test out life with your new mortgage payment at the same time.
+(Take the extra money and put it in a savings account– you’ll build up your savings and test out life with your new mortgage payment at the same time.
 Win-win!)
 Many times banks are willing to pre-approve you for more than you should actually be spending, so figure out a realistic number for yourself and hold to it throughout the home-buying process.
 The last thing you want to do is to be house-poor!

 Buying Our First House: 5 Lessons Learned | JustAGirlAndHerBlog.com